 issues that currently impact us individually and collectively.

-To listen to the Radical Middle, or find out more information,
+To hear more of the Radical Middle or find out more information,

 vist KRCL's RadioActive webpage.